piotrkabacinski/gatesjs/README.md

     console.log( "Hello callback for whatever status and falsy foo!" );
  })
  .gate([ 404, "*" ], function() {
-    console.log( "Hello callback for whatever status and falsy foo!" );
+    console.log( "Hello callback for 404 status and whatever!" );
  })
 ```